oluwafemi-devopsguy/scrumastr/README.md

 Django contains the full source.

-For Angular, you need to initialize an Angular2 application and replace the APP directory, ASSETS directory, the polyfills.ts, and the styles.css files with the ones in this directory.
+For Angular, you need to initialize an Angular2 application and replace the files and folders in the src folder with the ones in this directory.

 Extra Dependencies
 ==================